This article was updated on July 26, 2018.

 Wellness programs and initiatives are gaining popularity as a means to promote employee health and help manage health care costs.
-To help provide guidance around such offerings, the Equal Employment Opportunity Commission (EEOC) published two final rules on wellness programs under the Americans with Disabilities Act (ADA) and the Genetic Information Nondiscrimination Act (GINA):
+To help provide guidance around such offerings, the Equal Employment Opportunity Commission (EEOC) published two final rules on these programs under the Americans with Disabilities Act (ADA) and the Genetic Information Nondiscrimination Act (GINA):

 - The final rule under the ADA addresses the extent to which employers may use incentives to encourage employees to participate in wellness programs that include disability-related inquiries and/or medical examinations.